aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 [?? screenshot of last-updated timestamp?
 Maybe papyrus?
 Old software books?]

-Have you ever asked someone to work with you to create a diagram, who declined because “documentation is always out of date”
+Have you ever asked someone to work with you to create a diagram, and they declined because, according to them, “documentation is always out of date”

 I certainly have.